illinois-cs241/illinois-cs241.github.io/_docs/password_cracker.md

 In this MP, you will be creating a program that can recover lost passwords.
 For security reasons, passwords are usually never stored in plain text.
 Instead, the hashed versions of passwords are stored.
-For an example of this, take a look at the `/etc/shadow` file on any modern linux machine.
+For an example of this, take a look at the `/etc/shadow` file on any modern Linux machine.

 When a user tries to log in, the password they enter is hashed and compared with the stored hash.
 This way, there's no need to store your actual password.

 Given the output of a good hash function, it is hard or impossible to reconstruct the input using the hashed value.
-However, if you are willing to burn some CPU time, it is possible to try every possible password (brute force attack) until you find one such that hashes to the target hash.
+However, if you are willing to burn some CPU time, it is possible to try every possible password (brute force attack) until you find one that hashes to the target hash.

 ## `crypt_r()`

-We will be using `crypt_r()` (a reentrant/thread safe version) of the `crypt()` function, as our hashing function.
+We will be using `crypt_r()` (a reentrant/thread-safe version of the `crypt()` function) as our hashing function.
 `crypt_r()` takes three arguments: the string to hash, a salt string, a `struct crypt_data`.
-Make sure to set the `initialized` member of your `struct crypt_data` before using it for the first time.
+Make sure to set the `initialized` member of your `struct crypt_data` to zero before using it for the first time.
 For example:

 ```